For ABOG 2019 Certifying (ORAL) Exam Candidates

 Half of your test is defending your case list.
 Send your case list NOW to your local/regional consultants or colleagues for recommendations in DEFENDING your case list:

 GYN ONC, Urogyn, generalist

 Generalist, REI, FP, IM

 Spend the second week in August drafting a study plan.
 Remember, this is not set in stone, but it’s imperative to know what you’re up against.
 If your test is in November, you’ll be shocked with how little time is left.
-On the other hand, if your test is in January, don’t procrastinate and waste precious time.
+On the other hand, if your test is in January or February, don’t procrastinate and waste precious time.

 We’re most sincere when we say, “You can do it … we can help”.

 We can help -- a LOT.